OmShah-117/OmShah-117/README.md

 ---

 ## 🚀 About Me
-- 🎓 Currently pursuing **B.Tech in Artificial Intelligence & Machine Learning**
+- 🎓 Currently pursuing **B.Tech in Information Technology**
-- 📊 Passionate about **Data Science, ML, AI, and Analytics**
+- 📊 Passionate about **Data Science, ML, AI, DL and DataScience**
-- 🌱 Actively learning **Deep Learning, NLP, and Model Deployment**
+- 🌱 Actively learning **NLP, GenAI and Model Deployment**
-- 🌐 Love creating modern dashboards, analytical systems, and scalable ML pipelines
+- 🌐 Love creating modern dashboards, predictive systems, and scalable datascience pipelines
 - 🌌 “**Observer Creates the Reality**”—I live by this mindset

 ---